-Performance Goals ^{1,2} Desired Outcomes (SWRP Benefits ^{1,3}) Outcome Indicators (SWRP Metrics) Measurement Tools and Methods 4 Performance Targets 5 C1.
-Increase in Public Education Number of outreach materials provided or events conducted 5 Count number of materials provided and/or events conducted Calculate % of desired number that was actually produced/conducted 95% of estimated number Enhance Communities sC2.
-Increase in Public InvolvementNumber of participantsC3.
-Creation or Enhancement of Public SpaceArea of public space created or enhanced Track and sum actual number of participants Calculate % of desired hours that were actually provided 95% of estimated number Conduct field survey of final space created or enhanced Calculate % of estimated space that was actually created or enhanced 95% of estimated area
+Performance Goals Performance Goals Desired Outcomes Outcome Indicators (SWRP Benefits ) (SWRP Metrics) Measurement Tools and Methods Performance Targets5 C1.
+Increase in Public Education Number of outreach materials provided or events conducted Count number of materials provided and/or events conducted Calculate % of desired number that was actually produced/conducted 95% of estimated number Enhance Communities C2.
+Increase in Public Involvement Number of participants Track and sum actual number of participants Calculate % of desired hours that were actually provided 95% of estimated number C3.
+Creation or Enhancement of Public Space Area of public space created or enhanced Conduct field survey of final space created or enhanced Calculate % of estimated space that was actually created or enhanced 95% of estimated area

-1Not all goals or benefits will apply to all projects.
+Not all goals or benefits will apply to all projects.
 Project proponents will determine which apply when submitting project to OPTI and conduct assessments only for goals and benefits claimed.

-2Project goals are based on the multi-benefit categories established in the SWRP guidelines (State Water Board 2015c): water supply, water quality, flood management, environmental, and community.
-3Desired project outcomes are based on the SWRP benefits listed in Tables 3 and 4 of the SWRP guidelines (State Water Board 2015c).
+2 Project goals are based on the multi-benefit categories established in the SWRP guidelines (State Water Board 2015c): water supply, water quality, flood management, environmental, and community.
+Desired project outcomes are based on the SWRP benefits listed in Tables 3 and 4 of the SWRP guidelines (State Water Board 2015c).
+3 technology/equipment and methodologies is typical.

-4Estimated/desired metrics should be taken from the quantified methods in the pre-project design.

-5It is assumed there should be no to minimal uncertainty or data variability in area- and count-based outcome indicators, so the performance targets are set at 95%.
-For all other indicators except those that are load-based, a 20% error associated with technology/equipment and methodologies is typical.
 The performance targets for these indicators are therefore set at 80%.
 For load-based indicators, there is a 20% error for volume measurements and a 20% error for concentration measurements.
-These are not mutually exclusive, and the resulting total error is therefore calculated as 1-(0.2+0.2-(0.20.2)) = 0.64.
+These are not 6 mutually exclusive, and the resulting total error is therefore calculated as 1-(0.2+0.2-(0.2\0.2)) = 0.64.
+7

+4 Estimated/desired metrics should be taken from the quantified methods in the pre-project design.

+5 It is assumed there should be no to minimal uncertainty or data variability in area- and count-based outcome indicators, so the performance targets are set at 95%.
+For all other indicators except those that are load-based, a 20% error associated with

-Table 7-6.
+9 Table 7-6.
 Example of Project Level Performance Assessment: Construction of an Infiltrating Stormwater Planter

-Performance Goals Desired Outcomes (SWRP Benefits) Outcome Indicators (SWRP Metrics) Desired Quantity Actual Quantity Performance Achieved Performance Target 1 Target Met?
+Performance Goals Desired Outcomes (SWRP Benefits) Outcome Indicators (SWRP Metrics) Desired Quantity Actual Quantity Performance Achieved Performance Target Target Met?
 Discussion Recommendation Improvo WQ1.
-Reestablishment of Natural Water Drainage and Treatment Volume of runoff reduced and/or treated 11.6 afy 11.0 afy 95% 80% Yes - Improve Water Quality WQ2.a Increase in Filtration and/or Treatment of Particles and Particle-Bound Constituents in Runoff Load of TSS reduced 1,500 kg/yr 1,100 kg/yr 73% 64% Yes Increase Water Supply WS1.
+Reestablishment of Natural Water Drainage and Treatment Volume of runoff reduced and/or treated 11.6 afy 11.0 afy 95% 80% Yes Water Quality WQ2.a Increase in Filtration and/or Treatment of Particles and Particle-Bound Constituents in Runoff Load of TSS reduced 1,500 kg/yr 1,100 kg/yr 73% 64% Yes Increase Water Supply WS1.
 Increase in Groundwater Supply through Infiltration Volume infiltrated to groundwater 11.0 afy 7.7 afy 70% 80% No Project design assumed hydrologic soil group type B, but actual on-site soils were type C, resulting in much less infiltration Test on-site soils to determine infiltration rates prior to design Enhance Communities C1.
 Increase in Public Education Number of outreach materials provided or events conducted 3 3 100% 95% Yes Developed project brochures Installed on-site signage Created virtual walking tour

-1 Targets established for the ARB region, as listed in Table 7-5.
+10 Targets established for the ARB region, as listed in Table 7-5.

-7.4.2 ARB SWRP Watershed Level Performance Assessment
+1 7.4.2 ARB SWRP Watershed Level Performance Assessment